yqshao/tame/docs/recipe/pmsd.md

 !!! warning "Partially implemented"

-    Currently, only monovalent ions are supported for this commands.
+    Currently, only monovalent ions are supported for this command.
 The ion definition might be improved in the future to support more flexible definitions (multiple ionic species and multivalent ions)